 Right now, decisions are being made about the priorities that will be included as part of a budget reconciliation bill (the Build Back Better plan) as well as annual funding bills (appropriations for Fiscal Year 2022).
 Both bills could make significant progress in addressing climate change in the United States and around the world.

 It is critical that we, as people of faith, tell Congress that climate action is a moral imperative.

-Contact your Members of Congress today and ask them to prioritize climate legislation that will:
+Contact your Senators today and ask them to prioritize climate provisions in upcoming bills that would: